yifso/nteract/docs/groups/editors-group.md

 ## /editor

-This package contains components for rendering CodeMirror editors in our nteract applications.
+Th `@nteract/editor` package contains components for rendering CodeMirror editors in our nteract applications.
 To see this package in action, view the source code for the [nteract play application](https://github.com/nteract/play).

 ### Examples of /editor